Tools for effective data presentation

 When it comes to details, acronyms, and jargons in the presentation, these things depend on whether your audience are experts or not.

 Every great presentation requires a clearn “main idea”.
 It is the core purpose of the presentation and should be addressed clearly.
-Its significance should be highlighted and should cause the targeted audience to bring some action to the matter.
+Its significance should be highlighted and should cause the targeted audience to take some action on the matter.

 An example of a serious and profound idea is given below.